AmbientRun/Ambient/docs/src/introduction.md

 WebAssembly (WASM) is the secret sauce that enables Ambient's capabilities.
 Every package's code in Ambient operates within the confines of WebAssembly, ensuring a high level of isolation.
 Ambient pushes WASM to its absolute limits; on the web, WASM is used both to run the Ambient runtime and to execute user code, making it one of the most ambitious WASM projects to date.

-Ambient embraces diversity in programming languages.
-While Rust is currently the only supported guest language, the roadmap includes plans to expand support to other languages that can compile to WebAssembly.
-This approach empowers developers to leverage their preferred programming languages, enhancing flexibility and accessibility.

 Safety and stability are paramount.
 Thanks to the power of WebAssembly, code for Ambient runs in isolation.
 This means that if something within a package crashes, it won't bring down the entire program.
 Furthermore, the isolation provided by WebAssembly ensures that you can run untrusted code safely, enhancing security in multiplayer environments.
 This extends to embedding existing C/C++ libraries, which can be compiled to WebAssembly and used in Ambient packages.

 ## Rendering

 At the heart of the Ambient renderer lies WebGPU, a cutting-edge technology that unleashes the potential of modern graphics hardware on the Web and beyond.
-Using WebGPU, the renderer handles tasks like culling, instancing, primitive dispatch and level-of-detail switching entirely on the GPU, delivering exceptional performance.
-By default, it supports Physically Based Rendering (PBR) and offers advanced features such as cascading shadow maps and seamless instancing.
+By default, the renderer supports Physically Based Rendering (PBR) and offers advanced features such as cascading shadow maps and seamless instancing.

 In future, the renderer will be made extensible, so that developers can define the visual style of their games as they see fit.
 This approach ensures that Ambient can be used to create a wide range of experiences, from realistic simulations to stylized games.

-## The Journey Ahead
+## Philosophy

 Ambient's philosophy is based around flexibility and experimentation, empowering developers to push the boundaries in the ultimate game development sandbox.
 As Ambient develops, more and more functionality will be moved from the runtime to the realm of developers, ensuring that there are no limits on creativity.

+Fundamentally, we are excited about the future of game creation.
+We would like to see completely new forms of games emerging, which we believe will only happen when game creation tools evolve into the next generation.
+We hope to usher in this new era with Ambient.

+We want to forge a game creation platform that unleashes your creative energy and empowers you to share that fiery passion with the world - so that, one day, we can experience your dreams-made-real for ourselves.